Folk Solos And Duos: Wiltshire - for your Event

 Live Music Booking Service for Your Party, Wedding or Event from - Midsummer Music - the music people

 Jonathan's evocative harp playing can supply that extra vital ingredient at quiet times during weddings and other more formal occasions.

 Jonathan has a unique voice which he complements using a variety of instruments: celtic harp, piano accordion, guitar, reed organ and penny whistle.
-A regular performer in Wiltshire..
+A favourite for parties in Wiltshire..

 Jonathan spent four years on a remote island community on Canada's West Coast, developing his singing voice and learning the various musical instruments he had collected.
 Jonathan found himself drawn to th ... more

 This young talented duo consists of acoustic/electric violin and piano.
 They have performed at venues throughout the country including the Albert Hall and Symphony Hall and have supported famous entertainers such as Barry Manilow and Chris de Burgh.